hotenabc/NFQ-test-Refactored-Code-solution/README.md

-# NFQ-test Product Refactoring - Solution
+# NFQ-test Product Refactored Code

 ### The original code for the NFQ-test: